civisanalytics/civis-services-streamlit/README.md

 4. If your code is at a directory in your repo (rather than directly at the root level of your repo), specify the directory path that points to where the app code is located.
    (For the demo app in the previous section above, the directory path would be `demo_app` from this current repo.)
+   By default, your Streamlit app's entry point Python script is assumed to be named `app.py`.
+   If you use a filename other than `app.py`, you must specify its file path starting from the repo root, e.g., `from/repo_root/to/your_custom_app.py`.
 5. For the Docker image, the name is `civisanalytics/civis-services-streamlit`, and the tag is one of those [listed on DockerHub](https://hub.docker.com/r/civisanalytics/civis-services-streamlit/tags).
    Note that the specific Docker image name and tag you've chosen determines which Python version